fannifulmer/tictactoe/guide-advanced.md

 ## Guide - advanced

 Script:
-In this workshop we will be creating the Tic-Tac-Toe game, to achieve this, you will need to go through these steps:
+In this workshop we will be creating the Tic-Tac-Toe game (for simplicity start with a 3*3 board, if you will have time you can extend your solution further), to achieve this, you will need to go through these steps:
 - create a board representation
 - decide how you will display the board for the user